-- Health and medical / special needs records; and - pastoral or safeguarding files.
+- medical records; and - pastoral or safeguarding files.

-Medical / health data.
+Medical data.
 The school needs to process such information to comply with statutory duties and to keep pupils and others safe, but the school will ensure only authorised staff can access information on a need-to-know basis.
 This may include wider dissemination if needed for school trips or for catering purposes.
 Express consent will be sought where appropriate.

-However, a certain amount of any relevant information will need to be provided to staff more widely in the context of providing the necessary care and education that the pupils require.
+However, a certain amount of any SEND pupil's relevant information will need to be provided to staff more widely in the context of providing the necessary care and education that the pupil requires.

 Safeguarding data.
-The School is under duties imposed by law and statutory guidance (including Keeping Children Safe in Education (KCSIE)) to record or report incidents and concerns that arise or are reported to it, in some cases regardless of whether they are proven, if they meet a certain threshold of seriousness in their nature or regularity.
+Staff, pupils and parents are reminded that the school is under duties imposed by law and statutory guidance (including Keeping Children Safe in Education or KCSIE) to record or report incidents and concerns that arise or are reported to it, in some cases regardless of whether they are proven, if they meet a certain threshold of seriousness in their nature or regularity.
 This is likely to include file notes on personnel or safeguarding files, low-level concerns records kept about adults which may include references to pupils or family members, and in some cases referrals to relevant authorities such as the LADO, Children's Services, CAMHS or the police.